luizhenriquefbb/PR-description-generator/README.md

 3. Install the dependencies using the command `pip install -r requirements.txt`.
 4. Authenticate with GitHub CLI using the command `gh auth login`.
 5. Run the script using the command `python create_pr.py --base_branch <base_branch> --current_branch <current_branch> --title "<optional title>"`.
 To run the script in interactive mode, use the command `python create_pr.py --interactive`.
+6. Use the `--llm` flag to choose between Gemini and Copilot.
+For example:
+    - To use Gemini: `python create_pr.py --llm gemini`
+    - To use Copilot: `python create_pr.py --llm copilot`
-6. The script will then generate a title and description for the PR using the Gemini AI model and create the PR.
+7. The script will then generate a title and description for the PR using the selected LLM and create the PR.